 Join Paul Mendenhall weekday mornings for the WTTS Morning Show.
 Start your morning with lots of “world class” rock including an hour long music block that starts at 8:30 and Paul has information about shows, artists and pertinent local news and events.

-At 7:35am, check out the Morning Music Mindbender.
-Test your musical knowledge for daily prize packages!
+At 7:35am, play the Morning Music Mindbender.
+Test your musical knowledge for a daily prize.

 Week of November 11th

 Win tickets for Grace Potter at the Vogue February 4th